Resources More Useful Links

 installed on your computer).

-that AGTEK Support WILL NOT provide advice or troubleshooting with
+to go down this path, be advised that AGTEK Support WILL NOT provide advice or troubleshooting

-A file compression/extraction utility is handy to have when you need to transfer
+A stand-alone file compression/extraction utility is handy when large files must be transmitted

 WinZip® ($30) is a well-known zip utility with a free 21-day evaluation option